equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 [Chromebook how to configure LT2P IPsec VPN](https://support.google.com/chromebook/answer/1282338?hl=en)

+Make sure to enable all traffic to use the VPN (aka do not enable split tunneling) on your L2TP client.

 Some corporate networks block outbound L2TP traffic.
 If you are experiening issues connecting, you may try a guest network or personal hotspot.

 ## Cleaning the environement